 For nearly 3 hours, I followed a local lady through the streets of Venice as she told stories, pointed out places of interest and, of course, shared all her inside info on the best places to eat in the city.

 With all the research in the world, I doubt I would have found the tiny chicchetti bar where gondola riders choose to snack and slurp their way through a quick bit of sustenance and a glass of wine on their breaks.
 Nor would I have taken myself down the narrow backstreets of old Venice, many of which are abandoned and I definitely wouldn’t have ended up at the perfect local dinner spot.

-To explore a greater range of tours, check out the Venice tours on the Ceetiz website: A booking place for activities all over the world.
+Ceetiz – To explore a greater range of tours, check out the Venice tours offered by Ceetiz, a booking place for activities all over the world.

-And if you’re looking for a more planned trip to Italy, my favourite tour company is Intrepid travel – above all else, they’ll take you places where you’re going to get those photo moments you won’t get on most other tours.
-You can see Intrepid’s Italy tours here.
+Intrepid Travel – And if you’re looking for a more planned trip to Italy, my favourite tour company is Intrepid travel – above all else, they’ll take you places where you’re going to get those photo moments you won’t get on most other tours.

 8. Don’t go for a Bellini at Harry’s Bar – have a spritz with the locals

 Having a Bellini at Harry’s bar in Venice is a bit like taking a Gondola ride – for some people, they just have to do it and, if that’s you, I won’t waste a second talking you out of it.
 But do be prepared.